Chat on WhatsApp

 Types of Packages Under IIP UN Certificate

-The following package types are eligible for IIP UN Mark Certification, each identified by a specific UN code and description as per UN certification requirements:
+The following package types are eligible for IIP UN Mark Certification.
+Each is identified by a specific UN code as per international certification requirements for hazardous goods packaging.

 UN CodePackage TypeDescription